Siutan/auk/core/docs/plugins.md

+[DEPRICATED] This document is outdated and will be removed soon.
+Please use producers instead.

 # Creating Plugins in Auk

 Plugins are responsible for connecting to event sources (queues, cron, webhooks, etc.) and emitting events into the Auk event bus.